 - Lemon Zest and juice which lifts and freshens.

-- Olive Oil – a good rich fruity olive oil makes everything more satisfying and luscious.
+- Good quality vegetable stock – a good rich stock makes everything more satisfying and luscious.

 - Fresh herbs: parsley, thyme and rosemary will all work well.